-The effect of changes in foreign currency exchange rates on the Group's results (before taxes) and equity at the reporting date is presented for the significant currencies in the table in Note 24.1.1 of the Financial Statements 2019.
-The assumption used in the sensitivity analysis is a +/-10% change in the exchange rates (foreign currency depreciates/appreciates by 10%) while other factors remain unchanged.
+The effect of changes in foreign currency exchange rates on the Group's results (before taxes) at the reporting date is presented for the significant currencies in the table in Note 6.2.1.1 of the Financial Statements 2021.
+The assumption used in the sensitivity analysis is a +/- 10% change in the exchange rates (foreign currency depreciates/appreciates by 10%) while other factors remain unchanged.
 In accordance with IFRS 7, the sensitivity analysis includes only the financial assets and liabilities in the statement of financial position, and so the analysis does not take into account the forecast upcoming 12-month foreign currency cash flow included in the position.
 The potential translation position is not taken into account in the sensitivity analysis.
-In case the Group is not adapting hedge accounting, the changes of exchange rates are recorded directly to profit or loss.
+In case the Group is not applying hedge accounting, the changes of exchange rates are recorded directly to profit or loss in the income statement.

-9.2.3.3.1.2.
+8.2.3.3.1.2.
 Electricity price risk